Prepare for your Namib Experience

 Q: Do I need a passport to visit Namibia?

 A: All non-Namibian citizens need a passport to visit the country and this includes South Africans.
-According to Namibian customs, a passport must be valid for at least six months after entry.
+According to Namibian customs, a passport must be valid for at least six months after exit.
 Visas and international driver’s licenses are not required for South Africans.

-Other nations exempt from visas are:
+Other nations exempt from visas are (but not limited to):

 Q: How many vehicles participate in a tour?